 About

-Previously, he was the Director of Programs and Senior Curator at Carriageworks from 2017-2022.
+Previously, he was the Director of Programs at Carriageworks from 2017–22.
 He has held leadership and curatorial roles at Artbank and Hazelhurst Arts Centre, and teaching and research positions at Western Sydney University, where he completed a BA Honours (First Class) in Art History and Criticism in 1997 and a PhD in Cultural Studies in 2004.

-Since the mid 1990s, his prolific writing has taken the form of artist monographs, catalogue essays, academic papers, articles, and reviews.
+Since the mid-1990s, his prolific writing has taken the form of artist monographs, catalogue essays, academic papers, articles, and reviews.
+His editing work includes the publications Artlink (2021), Sturgeon (2013-16), and Runway (2009).